-Students wishing to continue a modern foreign language begun in secondary school will be placed in Course 101 or Course 102, or declared qualified on the basis of their scores on the College Board Achievement Test, or a placement examination given by the Division of Modern Languages on November 6 or April 9 of the 1957-1958 academic year.
+Students wishing to continue a modern foreign language begun in secondary school will be placed in Course 101 or Course 102, or declared qualified on the basis of their scores on the College Board Achievement Test, or a placement examination given by the Division of Modern Languages on October 31 or April 4 of the 1956-1957 academic year.
 For students in course, the qualifying examination is given at the end of each term as the final examination in Course 102.
-Students failing the final examination may qualify by repeating Course 102 and passing the examination or by earning a satisfactory grade in Course 103.
+Students failing the qualifying examination will receive no credit for Course 102 until they have passed the examination or have passed Course 103.